Tackling the housing crisis

 More new homes were built in Tower Hamlets in 2018 than anywhere else in the UK, but with the average house price now 22 times the average salary, our residents can’t afford to buy them.

-We’re delivering 2,000 new council homes by 2022.
+We’re delivering 2,000 new council homes across Tower Hamlets.
 These genuinely affordable homes will include properties big enough for families.
 One in ten will be wheelchair accessible.

 But we can’t tackle this crisis alone.